Graduate Academic Policies and Procedures

 - Students enrolled in an SF State officially sponsored graduate international exchange program may use a maximum of 12 units on their ATC in a 30 unit degree (or proportionally more for higher unit programs) if accepted by the department/program and the dean of Graduate Studies.
 Exchange work must be at the graduate level.
 Students using 12 units of exchange work on their ATC may not, in addition, use transfer work, Open University (CEL), credit by examination, or more than 6 units of 899 work on their ATC.

-- The ATC may not include more than 6 semester units of credit in independent study 899 courses (699 not permitted) related to the degree objective.
+- The ATC may not include more than 6 semester units of credit in independent study 899 courses (699 not permitted).
 Students in independent study courses (899) must have on file in the department a contract for work to be completed, the grading method, manner of assessment and a timetable for completion.

 - No more than 6 semester units of credit in experimental courses (874, 877) are allowed.
 Undergraduate equivalents of these courses are not permitted on the ATC.